jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#symmetric_state_absorb" name="symmetric_state_absorb"></a> `symmetric_state_absorb(handle: symmetric_state, data: ConstPointer<u8>, data_len: size) -> crypto_errno`
+Absorb data into the state.
+This can be data to be hashed for a hash function, or additional data for an AEAD.

 ##### Params
 - <a href="#symmetric_state_absorb.handle" name="symmetric_state_absorb.handle"></a> `handle`: [`symmetric_state`](#symmetric_state)